marco-vignozzi/Sapinski/README.md

 ## Introduction

-This project provides a program generating the Sapinski triangle, a _fractal_.
+This project provides a program generating the Sierpinski triangle, a _fractal_.
 ___

-## The Sapinski triangle
+## The Sierpinski triangle

 The way it is obtained is of particular interest:
 1. start by drawing 3 points, the vertices of